Koenigsloewe/Audioprep/README.md

 # Audioprep

-Audioprep is a Python tool designed to automate the preparation of training material for voice models.
+Audioprep is a Python tool designed to automate the preparation of training material for RVC.
 It simplifies the process of cleaning, analyzing, and segmenting audio files for efficient use in training.

 ## Features